 The answer to whether a foreign investor can invest in real estate in Canada is YES!
 If you would like to benefit from this profitable investment option, you should first hire an experienced real estate agent in Canada.
 Our realtors at our Brokerage can consult with you on Canadian tax laws and how they apply to real estate investments.
 A good brokerage will help you find the right property, explore mortgage financing options, and make an appropriate offer.

 Before looking at investment options, assess your current financial situation.
-Like any other investment, you should thoroughly research the market offerings before making any decisions.
+Like any other investment, you should thoroughly research the market offerings before making decisions.
 Browse through the MLS Listings at Save Max and look for homes for sale in Toronto and houses for sale in Calgary to get a sense of what is available.
 Be clear about your goals and risk tolerance before diving into investments.